VovaTereschenko/styled-chart/README.md

 } from 'styled-chart'

 const MyWrapper = styled.section`
-  // That's how use can enforce rules (in cascade)
+  // That's how use can "force" rules (in cascade)
   ${ChartWrapper} {
     height: 270px;
   }